ibm-cloud-docs/account/faqs-account.md

 {: #nochange}
 {: faq}

-Yes, when you upgrade to a billable account, you can continue to use the instances you created with your Lite account.
+Yes, when you upgrade to a Pay-As-You-Go or Subscription account, you can continue to use the instances you created with your Lite account.

 ## Can I convert my account?
 {: #convertacct}